campusbeats/campusbeats.github.io/index.md

  - Adjusting color of category tags of profiles
  - Making sentence before Browse button on User Home page more concise
  - Fixing inability to update the profile after creating one
+ - "It looks and feels simple and easy to use"
+ - "Maybe add colors to calendar's day of the week.
+So readability is easier."

 # Contact us:
 Developers of CampusBeats: Blaine Wataru, Innika Pang, and Lancen Daclison.